-Our call to question the common practice of blindly adding social media buttons to every page got a lot of attention, and found a lot of friends across the board.
-This proves that we are onto something.
+Our call to question the common practice of blindly adding social media buttons to every page got a lot of attention, and found many friends across the board.
+This proves we are onto something.
+If you haven’t yet, please read Sweep the Sleaze and initial feedback first.
 Now, let’s look at some of the more critical reactions…

 Martin Belam, former IA at the Guardian, usually likes what we do but disagreed this time:

 Share buttons aren’t there because people don’t know how to share without them.
 They are there as a visual cue to share.

 Note: Our conclusion was to integrate tweets and Facebook posts more tightly into articles, not just to eliminate all traces.